xeoron/frenamer/README.md

 The duplicate file handler is designed to be fast and scale for data centre usage using min of memory to find dupicate files.
 It rules out a file as fast as possible by only comparing files with similar sizes >0, then via random sample lines throughout a file, and only as last resort compares 2 whole files storing a match in a hash.
-Tested on over 30,500 audio files completing in 0.135 seconds on a macStudio M2 Max machine.
+Tested on over 30,500 audio files completing in 0.135 seconds on a macStudio M2 Max machine storage on a external SSD.

 This is Perl based program that works best on *nix based systems, such as Linux, OpenBSD, and macOS,
 Note: It can run on Microsoft Windows, but is not fine-tuned for it.